red-data-tools/red_amber/docker/readme.md

 Edit ENV variable in `.env` as you like.

-[note:] NB_USER is fixed for `jovyan`, the common user name in Jupyter.
-It can not change in this version.
+[note] NB_USER is fixed for `jovyan`, the common user name in Jupyter, can not change it in this version.

-If TZ is not used in your system, define it here.
+If TZ is not used in your host system, define it here.
 Otherwise UTC is used in the container.

 TOKEN will be used for token-based authentication.